 The advantage of this type of gazebo weight is the leg strap.
 It uses Velcro to attach to virtually any size of frame leg (15 to 50mm).

-Pro tip: Don't use sand, dirt or stones.
+Pro tip: Don’t use dirt or stones.
 Instead, fill water bottles up with sand or water.

-To do this, I suggest in the days and weeks leading up to your event to save any pop bottles that you may use.
-Ideally, you’ll need 4 bottles and the very large 4 litre Coca-Cola bottles will fit perfectly into the bags.
+To do this, I suggest saving any soda bottles you might use in the days and weeks before your event.
+Ideally, you’ll need four bottles, and the very large 4 litre Coca-Cola bottles will fit perfectly in the bags.

-This tip makes filling the weight bags much easier and tidier and will add a maximum weight of 16kgs or thereabouts, as generally speaking you are talking 1kg per 1 litre of fluid.
-Sand bags are commonly used on event shelters.
+This tip makes filling the weight bags much easier and more organised.
+It will add a maximum of 16 kgs or so, since 1 litre of fluid usually weighs 1 kg.
+Sand bags are often used on shelters for events.

-Once filled you can expect each to weigh approximately 8kgs (water) and 11 kgs (sand).
+Once filled, you can anticipate that each will weigh about 8 kg (water) and 11 kg (sand).

-If you are particularly concerned about anchoring your gazebo, you may also want to consider combining use of these weights with gazebo wind bars.
+If you are particularly concerned about anchoring your gazebo, you may also want to consider combining the use of these weights with gazebo wind bars.
+These are best suited to lightweight pop up gazebos, depending on the inner leg size.

 Pro tip: We recommend filling with water.
 It’s so much easier to pour away after use.
 And better for the environment (win-win).